ELO offers three types of funding to develop and support online and/or blended courses. These include:

 Develop new online courses.
 A course is considered new if:

-- More than 50% of the course content needs to be designed, or redesigned, if taken from an existing face-to-face course.
+- The course has never been offered online, or more than 50% of the course content needs to be designed, or redesigned when converting an existing online or face-to-face course.

 - Less than 50% of the recorded lectures and/or content needs to be re-recorded or changed.

 - Assessments need to be updated (e.g., updating quizzes and assignments).